TedHusted/awake/awake.md/awake.md

 Adrian settles into one of the chairs in front of Elena’s desk.
 He looks more comfortable in business casual clothes.

 Elena’s office is bare of decoration or personal effects.
-One corner of the large desk is taken up by a workstation attached to her tablet.
-One of the side wall is taken up by large windows, with the curtains draw.
+A workstation attached to her tablet sits on one corner of the large desk. large windows takes up the side wall.
+The curtains are draw.

 “I found the commit Brent mentioned during the Zoom meeting.”
 Adrian says.
-“On the shared server, I also found a presentation Brent created yesterday that walks through the code change to Ally in detail.
+“On the shared server, I also found a presentation Brent created yesterday.
+It walks through the code change to Ally in detail.
 I’m reviewing it with the team in ten minutes.
 I’ll let you know what we conclude.”

 “Does Emma or Ravi know yet?”

 “They both asked me about the changes.
 They say that the feedback is great.
-I already setup a call with all of us for later today.
+I already setup a call for later today.
 I know we are doing this backwards, but if the team likes the code as much as I do, then, as CTO, I’d like to let the rollout continue.”

 “Do you know who actually wrote the code?”